 The new year often begins with motivation to make changes that will improve life.
 New Year's resolutions can be about education, finance, health, or more personal goals.

-According to a recent poll by Branded Research, 38 percent of U.S. consumers made a New Year’s resolution.
+According to a 2019 poll by Branded Research, 38 percent of U.S. consumers made a New Year's resolution in 2019.

 The age groups with the most people making resolutions are ages 18-24 (with 59 percent making resolutions), ages 25-34 (with 48 percent making resolutions), and ages 35-44 (with 45 percent making resolutions).

 The most common primary resolutions were health-related, with 28 percent overall with a primary fitness-related goal and 25 percent overall with a primary diet-related goal.